 Continued Gao: “As Chinese manufacturing and foreign investment continue to grow, and more silly novelty products are invented, we can expect to see more of these protests.”

-And if the NYT magazine has their way, the Chinese can look forward to making their own crap too!
+NYT magazine has their way, the Chinese can look forward to making their own crap too!